bcdidryo/bioknack/README.markdown

 *bioknack* Scripts
 ------------------

-Right now, there are only two measly scripts in *bioknack*:
+Right now, there are only three measly scripts in *bioknack* as listed below.
+Each of the scripts will provide some further information when called without parameters, whereas the following bullet points describe general aspects of the programs.

 * **chagger.rb**
   * Augments a part-of-speech tagged documents with character-based